MortenHarding/docker-vms/README.md

 ## Connect to the OpenVMS 7.3 console

-First attach to the docker container
+Attach to the docker container

 ```sh
 docker attach vms73